Life comes in two flavours, the fixed and the variable.

 Most people prefer ‘fixed’ over ‘variable’.
 They want a world that’s safe and secure.
 They want certainty over doubt.
 They are dead-set on building a world and a future they can count on.
 And they have a plan to get them there.

 At the same time – and in spite of their preference for things ‘fixed’ – they have a constant, nagging itch for the taste of something ‘variable’.
-The itch to take a risk.
-The itch to test, to prod, to dare, to try.
+The calling to take a risk.
+The yearning to test, to prod, to dare, to try.

 And then, like all itches, it stops being itchy and is forgotten.
 And so it sits in the background of their lives, like an annoying pebble-in-the-shoe that pops up every now and then.